czhou578/cifar/notes.md

 Also increase the learning rate pct_start to 40%, and a slightly lower peak.

 Trained for 29 min and got 63%
-Trained for 39 min and got 65.58%.
+Trained for 39 min and got 65.58%, 60 epochs.
 This is probably the capacity limit for 2 layer CNN.

+9/3

 Added a third block of CNN, added progressive augmentation reduction.
+Trained for 30 min and got 63%

 **Finding Good Batch Size**